Leon County Schools: Superintendents

 Pons took over the district with the hope to continue the continuous success that Montford had built.
 Pons oversaw the opening of two new schools and the closure of Belle Vue Middle School in the late 2000's.
 While school grades and scores did not stay as high as they previously were, the FL Dept. of Education began issuing overall school district grades in 2010.
 Under Pons' leadership the district received three A's, three B's and one C. During Pons' time, three schools were honored by being named a National Blue Ribbon School.
 Pons also oversaw several construction projects to update school sites as many in the district were dated back to the 60's and 80's.
 In 2014 an investigation was opened by the Florida Department of Law Enforcement into Pons' handling of several construction contracts.
 This investigation carried on into the 2016 election where Pons became the third LCS Superintendent to be unseated from office, but the first to be unseated after more than one term.
 Pons lost to former LCS Principal Rocky Hanna, 54-36.
 The investigation into Pons was then closed in 2018 with all charges dropped.
-Post superintendency, Pons went on to be a resource for several educational resources in the community.
+Post superintendency, Pons went on to be a resource for several educational resources in the community including Florida A&M University.
 In 2021, Pons was announced as principal in neighboring Jefferson County.